 For the 2022-3 Academic Year, I am serving as the Department TA Mentor.
 Under this title, I design and facilitate orientation sessions for first-time TAs in the Political Science Department, observe sections and constructively work with first-time TAs to handle challenges of the job, and hold check-in and skill-building events throughout the year.

-I also served as the Graduate Student Teacher for our voluntary summer math program for incoming Ph.D.
+I also served as the graduate instructor for our voluntary summer math program for incoming Ph.D.
 Students.
 I helped design programming and held weekly office hours.
 Along with this, I was the instructor for 'Math Camp', a one-week mandatory program for incoming Ph.D. students to prepare for the first-year methods sequence.
 The 'camp' exposes students with a variety of quantitative backgrounds to advanced mathematical concepts.
 Like with TAing for undergraduate classes, the same emphasis on accessible presentation of complex information guides my teaching.